Cattle exported to Indonesia in March 2019

 |Report 93 - MV Jawan - Cattle exported to Indonesia in March 2019 PDF||4||860 KB|

 If you have difficulty accessing these files, visit web accessibility for help.

 A consignment of 5,684 cattle was loaded on to the MV Jawan at Port Alma on 9 March 2019.
 Discharge was completed at Jakarta, Indonesia between 21 and 22 March 2019, making this a 14 day voyage.

 An Independent Observer (observer) boarded the vessel in Broome and remained on board until completion of discharge.

 The mortality rate for the voyage was 0.07% (4 cattle).
 The mortality rate does not exceed the reportable mortality level.

 The following comments represent a summary of key observations from the independent observer (observer).
 The summary has been approved by the observer who accompanied the voyage.

 Implementation of procedures to ensure health and welfare of livestock

-Exporter arrangements were available to address procedures relating to livestock management from loading through to discharge, including contingencies.
+Exporter arrangements were available to address procedures relating to cattle management from loading, through to discharge, including contingencies.

-Two LiveCorp Accredited Stockpersons (stockpersons) accompanied the voyage and were responsible for the health and welfare of the livestock.
+A stockperson accompanied the voyage who was responsible for the health and welfare of the livestock.